czyzby/gdx-lml/README.md

 1.5 -> 1.6

 - Removed `/*` alias for comment macro.
 Since `DTD` creator was added to LML, now it is possible to create templates that are somewhat-valid `XML` files. `/*` was the only default tag that used forbidden `XML` characters.
+- New actor: `AnimatedImage`.
+Extends the regular `Image`; manages an array of drawables updated on `act` method.
+Allows to display a set of images in the specified way.
+Available through `animate, animation, animatedImage` tags.

 1.5.1.8.0 -> 1.5.1.9.2